Search for a rare disease

 Prenatal diagnosis of at-risk pregnancies is possible by cytogenetic or molecular genetic testing of fetal cells obtained by amniocentesis or chorionic villus sampling.

 Transmission is autosomal recessive.
 Recurrence risk is of 25%.

 Management is symptomatic.
 Antibiotics are used to treat infections.
 If the serum levels of immunoglobulins (Ig) are low, patients will benefit from Ig substitution therapy.
 Sun exposure must be avoided.
 An early follow-up is essential for cancer surveillance.
 Due to hypersensitivity of patients to DNA breaking agents, radiotherapy and chemotherapy is performed with reduced dosage and/or duration of therapy.

-The high occurrence of cancer and the complications that can result from infections, early onset chronic obstructive pulmonary disease and diabetes mellitus, reduce the life expectancy, which does not exceed late adulthood (max.
-50 years old).
+The high occurrence of cancer and complications that can result from infections, early-onset chronic obstructive pulmonary disease and diabetes mellitus reduce life expectancy, which does not exceed late adulthood (approximately 50 years old).